typedb/typedb-ml/kglib/kgcn/README.md

 ## Use-Case

 Often, data doesn't fit well into a tabular format.
-Many existing machine learning techniques rely upon an input *vector for each sample*.
+Many existing machine learning techniques rely upon an input *vector for each example*.
 This makes using many conventional machine learning techniques unfeasible when your input data doesn't have this structure.

 Instead, your data can be stored in a knowledge graph.
-Now, however, to use existing ideas, tools and pipelines, we need a method of building a *vector for each sample*, so that we can leverage the knowledge graph for the task we want to perform.
+Now, however, to use existing ideas, tools and pipelines, we need a method of building a *vector for each example*, so that we can leverage the knowledge graph for the task we want to perform.

 This is what a KGCN can achieve.
-It can examine a knowledge graph to assess the data in the vicinity of a sample.
-Based on this vicinity it can determine a representation (*embedding*) for that sample.
+It can examine a knowledge graph to assess the data in the vicinity of a example.
+Based on this vicinity it can determine a representation (*embedding*) for that example.

 Subsequently, the embeddings can be fed into some learning pipeline which performs the task we're actually interested in.
 We refer to this task as *downstream learning*, which could be classification, regression, link prediction etc., or unsupervised learning.